brunokrebs/auth0-react/readme.md

 yarn start
 ```

 The app will be running at [localhost:3000](http://localhost:3000/).
-You can now visit the [/members](http://localhost:3000/members) route to see the members page.
+You can now visit the [localhost:3000](http://localhost:3000/) route to see the members data.

 ## Built With